kaiser-tushar/BUBT-Dormitory/README.md

 ![Alt text](http://imgur.com/NVS67iv.png)

 Note:In this project we use <b>SQLite</b> Database with <b>"dormitory.sqlite"</b> name.
 It was a group project for an university course.Thanks Hira to help me in this project.
+It's a Java Swing Project.
+Need JVM to run.